 The Board meets at least five times each year with additional meetings as required.
 The Board met five times in 2014.
 Details of the meetings held during the period are contained in the schedule on page 42, which also includes information on individual attendance.
 The Board holds at least one of its meetings each year at a Group operation to give the Directors an opportunity to meet with a wider range of management and to see and remain familiar with the Group's operating activities.
 In 2014 the July Board meeting was held in Alcala, Spain.
-The Board is supplied on a timely basis in advance of Board meetings with a Board Report comprising strategic updates, operational, financial and investor relations information together to discharge its duties effectively.
+The Board is supplied on a timely basis in advance of Board meetings with a Board Report comprising strategic updates, operational, financial and investor relations information together with Board papers on key issues in a form and of a quality to enable it to discharge its duties effectively.
 The Board papers also include the minutes of all Board Committee meetings and at each Board meeting the Chairman of each Committee gives a report on major agenda items discussed at Committee meetings held since the last Board meeting.